-Running a hotel is a very varied and busy job, so having to do yet another thing for your marketing might not be anywhere near the top of your to do list.
-But you’re really missing a trick if you don’t have a blog on your hotel website.
-There are many benefits of blogging for hotels, especially if done regularly.
-And it wouldn’t be a useful blog post if I didn’t add some tips and ideas for a hotel blog as well.
+Running a hotel is a very varied and busy job – so having to do yet another marketing thing might not be anywhere near the top of your “to do” list, but trust me, as a hotelier you’re really missing a trick if you don’t have a blog on your hotel website.
+There are many benefits of blogging for hotels, especially if done regularly – I’ve listed a few here:

 Benefits of Blogging for Hotels